YichenWang1/small_bowel/README.md

 # APOBEC mutagenesis is a common process in normal human small intestine.
 Wang et al.

-Scripts used to reproduce the analyses of the manuscript are available at: https://github.com/YichenWang1/small_bowel.
+Scripts used to reproduce the analyses of the manuscript:

+Wang, Y., Robinson, P.S., Coorens, T.H.H. et al. APOBEC mutagenesis is a common process in normal human small intestine. *Nat Genet* __55__, 246–254 (2023). https://doi.org/10.1038/s41588-022-01296-5

 Please contact Yichen (yw2@sanger.ac.uk) if you have any questions and enquires.

 ## Dataset